Post-Brexit Medical Device Regulatory Compliance – UK MHRA Guidance

-What the Medicines and Healthcare products Regulatory Agency does
+What the Medicines and Healthcare Products Regulatory Agency Does?

-Previously under the EU, leading to several changes regarding how medical devices are placed in the Great Britain market; it is important to note that different rules will apply for Northern Ireland after the transition period compared to Great Britain.
+Previously under the EU, led to several changes regarding how medical devices are placed in the Great Britain market; it is important to note that different rules will apply for Northern Ireland after the transition period compared to Great Britain.

 EU guidance on good pharmacovigilance practices (GVP) continues to apply in the UK.
 MHRA guidance note on exceptions and modifications to EU guidance that apply to UK MAHs and the MHRA is available here.
 Full guidance is available in MHRA, and MHRA publishes an EU guidance note.

-What to include in MHRA registrations
+What to include in MHRA registrations?

 Which legislation will apply to Great Britain?